Using Forests in Multivariate Regression Discontinuity Designs

-In this paper, we conduct a systematic Monte Carlo simulation to evaluate existing approaches to multivariate RD designs, including the minimax-optimal estimator of \citet{IW19} and the commonly used local linear regression approach with a transformed univariate score: to sidestep the complications of running local linear regressions in higher dimensions, empirical researchers often reduce the problem to a univariate one.
-For example, unemployment insurance programs usually set multiple eligibility criteria, such as age \textit{and} prior labor force history in determining the maximum duration of benefits, but \citet{SVB12} subset the data to consider only individuals with eligible employment histories within their respective age groups, and use age as the effective running variable.
-A similar subsetting approach has been taken by \citet{JL04} and \citet{M08} to evaluate education policies where treatment eligibility is determined by standardized test scores on \textit{multiple} subjects.
-Another common approach is to construct a univariate transformation of the multivariate score, especially in cases where the treatment boundary takes arbitrary shapes and finding a suitable subset of the data where a univariate score applies is infeasible.
-For example, to exploit geographic discontinuities, \citet{B99} considers the shortest distance to the boundary of a geographic region; \citet{KT15} transform bivariate coordinates to scalars by taking their rescaled Euclidean (chordal) distance to a given boundary point, and then run local linear regressions.
-Other examples include \citet{BBRW09} and \citet{CM14} that use the minimum of multiple scores as the effective running variable in designs where the treatment status is determined by any of the scores crossing the threshold.
-These approaches, however, have several drawbacks.
-Considering only subsets of the data leaves unexplored a rich set of treatment effects that could be identified under a valid multivariate RD design, where the conditional average treatment effect as a multivariate function of any point along the treatment boundary is identified; see Section \ref{sec:setup}.
-Heterogeneous treatment effects of this kind can be important to answer policy questions.
-Besides, subsetting does not fully exploit signals from multiple dimensions and could suffer a loss of precision \citep{IW19}.
+Despite the prevalence of multi-score RD designs, empirical researchers often adopt a univariate approach.
+For example, unemployment insurance programs usually set multiple eligibility criteria, such as age \textit{and} work history in determining the maximum duration of benefits, but \citet{SVB12} subset the data to consider only individuals with eligible employment histories within their respective age groups, and use age as the effective running variable \citep[see also][for another example]{NW17}.
+A similar subsetting approach is taken by \citet{JL04} and \citet{M08} to evaluate education policies where treatment eligibility is determined by \textit{multiple} test scores.
+Another common approach is to transform the multivariate score into a univariate one, especially when the treatment boundary takes arbitrary shapes and finding a suitable subset where a univariate score applies is infeasible.
+For example, to exploit geographic discontinuities, \citet{B99} considers the shortest distance to the boundary of a geographic region; \citet{KT15} transform bivariate coordinates by taking their rescaled Euclidean (chordal) distance to a given boundary point and then run univariate local linear regressions, and \citet{BCI14} take a similar Euclidean transformation.
+Other examples include \citet{BM22} that use the average of two scores, and \citet{BBRW09} and \citet{CM14} that use the minimum of multiple scores.